frubino/mgkit/docs/source/install.rst

 MacOSX
 ^^^^^^

-The version of MacOSX is 10.9 that comes with Python 2.7 installed.
+Version 10.19 of MacOSX comes with Python 2.7 installed.
 To install every dependency from source, however it's needed to install the *Xcode* app from the **App Store** which install the compilers, with the exception of `gfortran`.
 Another solution is using `Homebrew <http://brew.sh>`_ or `Macports <http://www.macports.org>`_, to install the compilers needed.

 If you want to use Xcode, you need to install the gfortran compiler, with the package provided `here <http://gcc.gnu.org/wiki/GFortranBinariesMacOS>`_.
 This should be enough to install most packages from source.